madewithlove/music-fns/README.md

 #### + `NOTES`

-An nested array providing containing a chromatic C scale with its variations.
+An nested array that contains a chromatic C scale with its possible note variations.

 ```js
 import { NOTES } from 'music-fns';